How Sanders Is Helping Keep the Progressive Movement Strong

 “I just think that we’re kidding ourselves if we don’t confront a hard truth," Praeli said.
 "We can try to do it by coming up with and delivering a Band-Aid solution, or we can say we have a once-in-a- generation opportunity right now to really get at the root of the problem.”

 That's a part of a larger fight that could dominate future presidential races Sanders won't run in.
-He said it is “very unlikely” that he's a 2024 presidential candidate, but also refused to speculate on who might succeed him as the movement's next White House hopeful.
+He said during the interview that it is “very unlikely” that he's a 2024 presidential candidate, but also refused to speculate on who might succeed him as the movement's next White House hopeful.

-“They want to know who's running in 2092," he joked.
+“They want to know who's running in 2092," Sanders joked.
 "In 2092, there was a baby that was born yesterday that announced her candidacy.”